International yard and pound: History

 In the 1890s, Albert Michelson began conducting experiments in interferometry that led in 1903 to demonstrating the feasibility of using light waves as units of linear measurement.
 In 1908, two teams of researchers, one led by Michelson, defined the length of the international prototype meter in terms of light waves.
 In 1927, the International Bureau of Weights and Measures provisionally adopted the 1908 light-wave definition of the meter as a supplemental standard.

 In 1930, the British Standards Institution adopted an inch of exactly 25.4 millimetres (mm), based on the 1927 light-wave definition of the meter.
 The American Standards Association followed suit in 1933.
 By 1935, industry in 16 countries had adopted the "industrial inch" as it came to be known.
 In 1946, the British Commonwealth Scientific Conference recommended that members of the British Commonwealth adopt the inch as exactly 25.4 mm, and the 36-inch yard as exactly 0.9144 meters.
 The British Commonwealth Scientific Conference's recommendations were accepted by the Canadian Standards Association in 1951.

 In October 1958, the International Committee on Weights and Measures made a recommendation that the meter be defined in atomic terms (specifically in terms of the orange line of krypton-86).
 To secure identical values for the yard and pound in precise measurements, representatives of six English-speaking nations—Australia, Canada, New Zealand, South Africa, United States and United Kingdom—agreed to adopt a common 'international yard and international pound'.
 According to that agreement, the international yard equals 0.9144 meters and the international pound equals 0.45359237 kilograms.
 The international yard was about two millionths of a meter longer than the imperial yard, while the international pound was about six ten-millionths of a kilogram lighter than the imperial pound.

 The metric-based international yard and international pound were adopted by the United States National Bureau of Standards effective 1 July 1959.
 In Australia, the international yard and pound were instituted through Statutory Rule No. 142 of 1961, effective 1 January 1964.
-The UK adopted the international yard and pound for all purposes through the Weights and Measures Act of 1963, effective 1 January 1964.
+The UK adopted the international yard and pound for all purposes through the Weights and Measures Act 1963, effective 1 January 1964.